CorrelAid/hugo-website/README.md

 2. Pull requests to the `main` branched are built into a _deploy preview_ by Netlify.
 You will see this in the PR status checks.
 If you click on "Details" for the last status check (it should say something like "Deploy preview ready!"), you'll be taken to the deploy preview.
 3. After someone has reviewed your changes and approved them, they'll be merged to `main` and automatically deployed to our FTP server by GitHub Actions.
 You can check the status of this deployment by looking at the "Actions" tab of the GitHub Repository.
 This will only happend if you have modified files that are actually relevant to the website, i.e. updating the README will not trigger a build.

-## 4. Add content

-### 4.1 Create a new page

-1. Make a copy of a page which is found in the content folder under a language.
-These are markdown files `.md`
-2. Change the yaml header to suit your new page:
-   * The menu key will add a link in the top menu of the banner; its weight governs the ordering of the links
-3. Create the content in your new page
-4. Ensure there's a version of the page for each language in the content folder

-### 4.2 Using images

-Every image that is used for a blog entry has the size **800px\*500px**.
-Every picture for people is **500px\*500px**.